AmirNizam/Module1_Assignment/Module 1 Assignment.md

 Similarly, in other countries around the world, small businesses and independent contractors make up a substantial portion of the business landscape.
 As the global economy continues to evolve, with increasing digitization and a growing emphasis on entrepreneurship, the market for Square's products and services among small businesses and individuals is likely to remain significant and continue to grow.

-Square has leveraged several factors to establish a competitive edge in the financial services and payment processing industry.
-Here are some key aspects of Square's unfair advantage:
+**Square has leveraged several factors to establish a competitive edge in the financial services and payment processing industry.
+Here are some key aspects of Square's unfair/Competitive advantage:**

 1. **Simplicity and Accessibility**: Square's products and services are designed to be incredibly simple and accessible, catering to the needs of small businesses and individuals who may lack technical expertise or resources.
 The Square Reader, for example, is easy to use and can be set up quickly with just a smartphone or tablet.
 This simplicity has made Square a popular choice among small merchants, artisans, and independent contractors who value ease of use and convenience.
 1. **Innovative Technology**: Square has demonstrated a commitment to innovation, continuously developing new products and features to meet the evolving needs of its customers.
 From contactless payment options to integrations with digital wallets and cryptocurrency, Square has embraced emerging technologies to enhance its offerings and stay ahead of the competition.